 Have you ever thought of paying a little extra for each utility or mobile bill every time they fall due?
 This idea of forced savings is clever and very doable.
 Consider overpaying your bills by a few dollars each month, and before you know it, you will have accumulated a surplus.

 This may mean that eventually, you’ll have a month where the bill does not need to be paid at all, freeing up dollars from that month’s pay for other purposes.

 Loose Change Turns Into Dollar Amounts

-Make some of these simple changes to your financial routine and your a forced savings plan is off and running.
-Remember to take it slow and tinker with the ideas until you have a system in place that works for you.
-If in doubt, chat with a financial advisor who can give you many more bright ideas for taking control of your money.
+Make some of these simple changes to your financial routine, and your forced savings plan will be off and running.
+Remember to take it slow and adjust it every couple of months until you have a system that works perfectly for you.